aherbert/gdsc-smlm/docs/fitting_plugins.rst

 Note that if the backtracking fails then the iteration stops as the algorithm has no known step to improve the fit.

-.. index:: which fit solver to choose
+.. index:: Which Fit Solver to Choose

 Which Fit Solver to Choose
 ^^^^^^^^^^^^^^^^^^^^^^^^^^